-Professor Dr. Sebastian Olma leads the Research Group Autonomy in Art, Design and Technology at Avans University of Applied Sciences.
+Professor Dr. Sebastian Olma holds the research chair for Autonomy at the Centre of Applied Research for Art, Design and Technology (Caradt) at Avans University of Applied Sciences.
 Professor Olma began his academic career by pursuing interdisciplinary studies in the social sciences and humanities at universities in Germany and the US.
-He earned a PhD from the Centre for Cultural Studies, Goldsmiths College, University of London, in 2007 with a dissertation analysing creativity and power under contemporary capitalism.
-He conducted a number of academic research projects on art and the creative industries.
-Then he started a consultancy in Amsterdam, where he conducted research into the development of the creative sector in several European countries.
-The autonomy of art was a key element in these studies.
+He earned a PhD from the Centre for Cultural Studies, Goldsmiths College, University of London, in 2007 with a dissertation analysing the ontology of contemporary capitalism.

 He began his professional career by conducting a number of academic research projects on art and the creative industries for institutions such as Goldsmiths and the Royal Dutch Academy of Science (KNAW).
 Professor Olma worked as a researcher at the Institute of Network Cultures at Amsterdam University of Applied Sciences.
 As a lecturer at the University of Amsterdam, he guided PhD researchers performing critical examinations of the creative industries.
 His professional experience as a policy advisor and consultant led him to the publication of In Defence of Serendipity (Repeater 2016), a book critiquing creative industries policies and exploring radical strategies of social innovation that transcend conventional definitions of creativity and innovation.